VGamezz19/MDitor/README.md

 ### Prerequisites

-Necesita estas tecnologías para ejecutar el proyecto EDitor en su máquina local
+You need these technologies to run the EDitor project on your local machine

 - Install [Node](https://nodejs.org/en/download/)
 - Install [MongoDB](https://docs.mongodb.com/manual/installation/)